-Check if you're using port-forwarding.
-Port forwarding throttles traffic to ~1MB/s.
-If you need to do large down-loads/uploads you should consider using the ADDRESS variable instead to connect directly to your k8s master node.
-See this note
+If you do not explicitly set the PACHD_ADDRESS environment variable, pachet1 will default to using port forwarding, which throttles traffic to ~1MB/s.
+If you need to do large downloads/uploads you should consider using the PACHD_ADDRESS variable instead to connect directly to your k8s master node.
 You'll also want to make sure you've allowed ingress access through any firewalls to your k8s cluster.

-Problems Running Pipelines
+30.3 Problems Running Pipelines

-All your pods / jobs get evicted
+30.3.1 All your pods / jobs get evicted